sumithub/address-book/README.md

 # REST API Features
   - Address book will hold name and phone numbers of contact entries

-  - Create a REST API which will have endpoints for the following -
+  - REST API have endpoints for the following -

     - Users should be able to add new contact entries

     - Users should be able to remove existing contact entries

     - Users should be able to print all contacts in an address book

     - Users should be able to maintain multiple address books

     - Users should be able to print a unique set of all contacts across multiple address books

   # How to start up the REST API
    Test